 The Music Mixing Cheat Sheet Every Beginner DJ Should Use

-For a beginner DJ though, this is only one of the many things you need to learn.
-You also need to learn track arrangement, which tracks go with which, and what works in a live setting and what doesn’t.
+For a beginner DJ, there are many things to learn.
+You would need to learn track arrangement, which tracks go with which, and what works in a live setting, and what doesn’t.

 Let’s get started then, shall we?